lazaralex2002/Electron/README.md

 ## Electron

 Electron is a project developed by me and <a href="https://github.com/AlexHodo"> @alexhodo </a> in C++, using the SFML library.
+!!!
+This project does not use OOP principles because they were not known at the time of creation. !!!

 <b>Video Preview: